gvls/go/3_grammar/10_goroutine/10_MPG.md

 bind one P

-###   P Processor
+###   P Processor (context)
-count of it be set by **GOMAXPROCS** or runtime.GOMAXPROCS() 协程执行需要的上下文 handler which handle user code
+count of it be set by **GOMAXPROCS** or runtime.GOMAXPROCS() defautl value of GOMAXPROCS is count of cpu handler which handle user code
+Max count is 256
+goroutine need P when execute
 Processor == count of thread
-Max count is 256
 be save in global array
+count of P decide coutn of M

+* if have one free P
+1. Go will **create one new M**
+2. **bind one M** to it
-relation one runqueue
+3. init one local runqueue to P

-if P is free , Go will bind one M to it and runqueue will init
+###   G goroutine
+**协程** not is 并发 but G support 并发
+It is **user thread**, switch G under control of user count of it be set by **GOMAXPROCS** or runtime.GOMAXPROCS() light weight thread
+When create one G , G will be add to local runqueue or global runqueue **main** also is one G

-* search G
+* search G fromt runqueue
-1. search runqueue which P bind
-2. search runqueue which other P bind
-3. search global runqueue
+local -> other local -> blobal

+* local runqueue
+belong to specific P

-* 全局 runqueue
+* global runqueue
 When P finish all goroutine of itself, P can get goroutine from 全局 runqueue

 * 均衡分配goroutine
-When one P finish all goroutine of itself, it can get global goroutine or goroutine of other P
+When one P finish all goroutine of itself, it can get global goroutine or goroutine of other P transmit count of local to local  : half transmit count of local to global : count of global  /  count of P

-###   G goroutine
+####    switch G
-count of it be set by **GOMAXPROCS** or runtime.GOMAXPROCS() light weight thread
+When run procedure, Go will create **sysmon** to monitoring and manage When G be execute once, sysmon will record the count If one G be execute too long, sysmon will add tab to mark it